MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ---

-# Preparing users and group for Azure Information Protection
+# Preparing users and groups for Azure Information Protection

 >*Applies to: Azure Information Protection, Office 365*